Primary Navigation Mobile

 Diesel engines are all variants of the same 2.0-litre TDI.
 As with the petrol engines, it’s the 150hp unit we recommend here.
 It’s not quick, but it’s not often you’ll be wanting for more power.

-New for the facelifted Tiguan is the addition of an eHybrid model.
-This pairs a 1.4-litre petrol engine to an electric motor and battery pack to create a plug-in hybrid powertrain – a first for the Tiguan, and one that makes it a real rival to cars such as the BMW X1 plug-in hybrid or Kia Niro PHEV.
+At the midlife facelift, an eHybrid model was added to the Tiguan line-up.
+This pairs a 1.4-litre petrol engine to an electric motor and battery pack to create a plug-in hybrid powertrain – a first for the Tiguan, and one that made it a real rival to cars such as the BMW X1 plug-in hybrid or Kia Niro PHEV.

 The electric motor does provide plenty of acceleration at town speeds, and when the battery’s fully charged it’ll do around 30 miles at speeds of up to 80mph.
 Leave the Tiguan eHybrid to its own devices and it shuffles between its two power sources almost seamlessly, with only the rev counter and the noise of the engine to spoil the illusion.